mmmarinho/ROS2_Tutorial/docs/source/python_node_explained.rst

 Add as much description as possible to classes and methods, using the `Docstring Convention <https://peps.python.org/pep-0257/>`_.

-Example for a class:
+Example of a class:

 .. literalinclude:: ../../ros2_tutorial_workspace/src/python_package_with_a_node/python_package_with_a_node/print_forever_node.py
    :language: python
    :lines: 28-29
    :emphasize-lines: 2

-Example for a method:
+Example of a method:

 .. literalinclude:: ../../ros2_tutorial_workspace/src/python_package_with_a_node/python_package_with_a_node/print_forever_node.py
    :language: python